nculwell/MathStudy/README.md

 I created this list for my own studies.
 I haven't read most of the books here yet, and probably never will read most of them.
 I've left it visible to the public, though, in case anyone else finds it useful.
 I make no promises; it may be full of bad advice and it probably contains some erroneous statements about points of fact.

+## Probability

+- Pitman, Probability

+Sheldon Ross
+- A First Course in Probability
+- [A Second Course in Probability]
+- Introduction to Probability Models
+- Stochastic Processes

+Karlin and Taylor
+- A First Course in Stochastic Processes
+- A Second Course in Stochastic Processes
+- An Introduction to Stochastic Modeling (3e preferred)

 ## Calculus

 Probably the best conventional calculus textbook is Leithold's *TC7* (*The Calculus, 7th edition*).
 It's a "1000-page monster" style book with exposition, proofs and exercises for the standard calculus sequence.
 I feel that it's very good up until the introduction of vectors; at that point, I'm not sure if the single chapter crash course in linear algebra is sufficient to grasp the subject.
 This seems to be a common problem with multivariate calculus texts, and I think the best solution is to get a proper introduction to linear algebra first.